MatteuSan/sentro/src/README.md

 A low-level SCSS library for building and managing token-driven design systems.

+## Documentation
+- The documentation for this project is located [here](https://docs.matteusan.me/docs/sentro).

 ## Showcase
 #### SCSS Input
 - Tokenize your UI while creating an intuitive theming API for your design system.